SkelegonDK/ElevenTools/README.md

 ElevenTools is a comprehensive toolbox for ElevenLabs, providing a user-friendly interface for text-to-speech generation with advanced features and bulk processing capabilities.

+## Recent Updates

+- **Phonetics processing moved to Ollama**: We've migrated the phonetics processing to use Ollama, a local language model, for improved performance and privacy.
+- **Bug fix**: Resolved an issue with the speaker boost parameter to ensure it functions correctly.

 ## Features

 - Dynamic voice and model selection from the ElevenLabs library